GhostWording/PublicDocumentation/API/Sections/huggyEvents.md

       }

-* (still in HowAreYou sequence), After executing the first node in the sequence tree, I finished by executing commands and asking something to the user.
+* (still in HowAreYou sequence), After executing the first node in the sequence tree, I continue by executing commands and asking something to the user.
 After the user selection, we'll start executing the command selected and send a `HuggySequenceNext` event:

       {